cocoa powder go bad

 Tip 1: Avoid light

 Usually, most foods do not like exposure to light.
 Darker rooms like a pantry are generally better solutions.
-A closed kitchen cabinet will be an equally good solution if you do not have a pantry.
+A closed kitchen cabinet will be a perfectly fine solution if you do not have a pantry.

 Tip 2: Keep away from heat